edoparearyee/angular-native-seed/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Server side rendering

+The site can be rendered on a server before serving pages to the client.
+Server side rendering is achieved using [Express][express] and [Angular Universal][angular-universal] with [Express][express] running a [node][nodejs] server and [@nguniversal/express-engine][@nguniversal] providing a template engine for [Express][express] to render the angular pages.

+Run `npm run build:ssr && npm run serve:ssr` to build client and server bundles and run an express app which will render the angular templates before being sent to the client.
+Navigate to `http://localhost:4000/` to view the SSR version of the app.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma][karma].